konfuzio-ai/konfuzio-sdk/docs/sdk/examples/data_validations.md

 A [Bbox](https://dev.konfuzio.com/sdk/sourcecode.html#bbox) passes the data validation rules only if:

-1. The Bbox has positive width and height
+1. The Bbox has non-negative width and height (zero is allowed for compatibility reasons with many OCR engines)
 2. The Bbox is entirely contained within the bounds of a Page
 3. The character that is mapped by the Bbox must correspond to the text in the Document